tardate/LittleArduinoProjects/Electronics101/74LS47/FullCycle/README.md

 ### Demonstration Circuit Design

 This is a basic demonstration of driving a 7-segment display with the 74LS47.
+It uses a 74LS161 to provide a full 4-bit binary count, displaying all 16 characters defined by the 74LS47 in sequence.

 Key features of the circuit:

 * uses a 74LS161 to provide a sequential binary count to drive the 74LS47
 * the 74LS161 is clocked by [LEAP#791 555 Breadboard Pulse Generator](../../555Timer/BreadboardPulseGen/)